 Disclosure: some of the links below are affiliate links.
 If you purchase a linked item, I will made a commission, at no extra charge to you.
 As an Amazon Associate, I earn from qualifying purchases.

 One of the best parts of any Disney World vacation is that it's so much "more" than just a theme park.
-But, that can make packing all the more difficult.
+With restaurants, shopping, and of course swimming, many days I wear multiple outfits.
+Naturally, that can make packing all the more difficult.
 Though you'll certainly spend your days putting 20,000 steps onto your FitBit (which you won't want to forget - it'll make you feel justified in all of the snacking!), you'll likely spend your evening sampling Disney's luxurious dining options and relaxing by the pool or at your hotel.

 How do you make sure you've brought all the right clothes for every eventuality?
 Check out these tips and tricks, and you'll be perfectly dressed, no matter the season!